 The user name currently in effect is shown here to let you check that it is correct.
 Test results gathered with this lesson will be stored under that user name.
-If the user name is not correct, you can change it by holding down the Ctrl key (Command key for Macintosh computers) on your keyboard while also typing the letter "p".
+If the user name is not correct, you can change it by holding down the Ctrl key on your keyboard while also typing the letter "p".
 This will bring up the name-entry window so that you can enter another name.
-This Ctrl-P (Command-P on Macintosh computers) function is made available almost everywhere in the program as a way of checking and changing the current user name.
+This Ctrl-p function is made available almost everywhere in the program as a way of checking and changing the current user name.